mateolafalce/MonthlySubscriptionSolana/README.md

     pub system_program: Program<'info, System>, // system program account
 }
 ```
-The create function takes as parameters a Context, a u64 value named share_amount, and a string named name.
-The return type of the function is Result<()>, which means that the function can return an Ok(()) value on success or an Err value on error.
+The create function takes three parameters: a Context, a u64 value named share_amount, and a string named name.
+The return type of the function is Result<()> ✅❌, which means that the function can return an Ok(()) value on success or an Err value on error.

-Inside the function, you define a variable enterprise_data variable that is a reference to an Account<EnterpriseData> account.
-This account is initialized using the #[account(init)] macro and is stored in the variableenterprise_data.
+Inside the function, you define a variable enterprise_data 💼 that is a reference to an Account<EnterpriseData> account.
+This account is initialized using the #[account(init)] macro and is stored in the variable enterprise_data.

 The Pubkey::find_program_address function is also used to generate a unique public account address for the company account being created.
-The address is made up of a seed and a bump value that is generated from the string "Enterprise" and the public key of the user who is creating the account.
+The address is made up of a seed 🔑 and a bump value 💥 that is generated from the string "Enterprise" and the public key of the user who is creating the account.
 This address is used as a seed to initialize the company account.

-The company account information is updated with the values ​​provided in the function parameters.
+The company account information is updated with the values provided in the function parameters.
 Finally, an Ok(()) value is returned if the operation was successful.

 The function also uses the #[derive(Accounts)] macro to define a Create structure that represents the accounts needed to execute the function.
 This structure includes an enterprise_data account, a user account, and a system program account.
 These accounts are passed as arguments to the create function via the ctx parameter, which is of type Context<Create>.